mebishalnapit/creative-blog/readme.txt

 If you would like to contribute to the translations of this theme to your native language, then, you can visit this link: https://translate.wordpress.org/projects/wp-themes/creative-blog/ and then contribute to the translation.

 == CHANGELOG ==
+= VERSION TBD =
+* Change the priority for the theme Custom CSS wp_head hook

 = VERSION 1.0.8 =
 * Fix the display of hidden contents when the menu and content area both are sticky
 * Add theme support for Header Video introduced in WordPress 4.7